-Since announcing the TenkaraBum Streamer Challenge in late May, I have discovered that the TenkaraBum 36 fishes streamers quite nicely.
-The smallmouth bass was caught on a Minimal Dace, which is easy to cast with just about any rod, while the brookie was caught on a size 4 Muddler Minnow with a BB shot about 10" in front of the fly, which definitely is not easy to cast with just any rod.
+Since announcing the TenkaraBum Streamer Challenge in May, 2016, I discovered that the TenkaraBum 36 fishes streamers quite nicely.
+The smallmouth bass shown above was caught on a Minimal Dace, which is easy to cast with just about any rod, while the brookie below was caught on a size 4 Muddler Minnow with a BB shot about 10" in front of the fly, which definitely is not easy to cast with just any rod.

 For regular readers of TenkaraBum.com, the fact that the rod has a grip must be a surprise.
 I have written quite a lot about the seiryu and keiryu rods that do not have grips, and have felt for quite some time that a grip is not necessary.